Computer-Science-Association/anticoding/README.md

 IMPORTANT: Before deployement during event, remember to change the `SECRET_KEY` in anticoding/settings.py.
 The app will function without doing this but that would leave a huge security vulnerability.

 Now that the server is running, you can go to /admin and login with superuser credentials.
 The For Admin Object has three fields which should be 0 before starting, and can be made 1 to start that particular round or end the event.
 The scores for round 1 need to be added to each team listed in Infos section.
 Ascii scoring is automated.
-The correctness needs to be checked indivisually.
+The correctness needs to be checked individually.